amitjain2110/Shapash/README.md

     metrics=[{'name': 'MSE', 'path': 'sklearn.metrics.mean_squared_error'}]
 )

-Step 5: From training to deployment : SmartPredictor Object
+## Step 5: From training to deployment : SmartPredictor Object

 Shapash provides a SmartPredictor object to deploy the summary of local explanation for the operational needs.
 It is an object dedicated to deployment, lighter than SmartExplainer with additional consistency checks.
 SmartPredictor can be used with an API or in batch mode.
 It provides predictions, detailed, or summarized local explainability using appropriate wording.

 predictor = SE.to_smartpredictor()

-## convert prediction into a pickle file
+//convert prediction into a pickle file predictor.save('./predictor.pkl')
-predictor.save('./predictor.pkl')

-## load predictor file
+//load predictor file
 predictor_load = load_smartpredictor('./predictor.pkl')

 predictor_load.add_input(x=x, ypred=y)